-Quantification of cystatin C was performed using the Enzyme Linked Immunosorbent Assay (ELISA) method, Cystatin C Kit (Human), catalog ALX-850-292, and brand Enzo Life Sciences.
-This test was based on the identification of antigens by antibodies marked with an enzyme, which acted on its substrate and caused the color of the chromogen (colorless substance that when oxidized by the enzyme causes a change in its color) to change.
+Quantification of cystatin C was performed using the Enzyme Linked Immunosorbent Assay (ELISA) method, Cystatin C Kit (Human), catalog ALX-850-292, brand Enzo Life Sciences.
+This test is based on the identification of antigens by antibodies marked with an enzyme, which acts on its substrate and causes the color of the chromogen (colorless substance that when oxidized by the enzyme causes a change in its color) to change.